DSIMB/SWORD2/README.md

 optional arguments:
   -c PDB_CHAIN, --pdb-chain PDB_CHAIN
                         PDB chain.
 Default is A.
+  -d MODEL, --model MODEL
+                        Model to parse.
+Especially usefull for NMR files which contain several models.
+Default is 1.
   -x CPU, --cpu CPU     How many CPUs to use.
                         Default all (0).
                         Max on this computer is: 32